emilstu/CAE_Feature_Extraction/README.md

 # CAE_Feature_Extraction
 A program for feature extraction and classification of LV-myocardium properties in relation to measured FFR (Fractional Flow Reserve).
-The program consist of
+The program consists of

 - Convolutional autoencoder (2D/3D) for dimensionality reduction of image patches
 - Automatic segmentation (from a trained model) using [MIScnn](https://github.com/frankkramer-lab/MIScnn)